BinaryBrain45/live_docs/README.md

 ## Acknowledgments

 - Thanks to the developers of Next.js, TypeScript, Tailwind CSS, Liveblocks, Clerk, and Netlify for creating such awesome tools.
-- Special thanks to the original tutorial for guiding the development of this project.